mozillacampusclubcet/dcms_apis/README.md

 6. run ```npm start```
 7. create a database named _cet_ using mysql
 8. Try using sudo privileges in case of any error.

+# Documentation
+- run ```gulp doc``` and an apidoc folder will be created.
+- Documentation for the project can be found in apidocs/index.html